smatting/pointer-cc/README.md

 - `default.wheel.time_resolution` default setting for `time_resolution` for controls that are of type `wheel`.
 This settings controls how many times per second a wheel event is send to the instrument window.
 If this is too high then the operating system (seen on Windows only) might drop wheel events when you turn the adjustment knob fast.
 Setting it too low results in too choppy updates.
 Try to experiment with this value to find a sweet spot. `50` (times per second) seems to be good starting point.

+- `controls` The `controls.c1`, `controls.c2`, ... sections correspond to the control elements that you marked in the screenshots.
+You can see the `c?` number that belongs to acontrol element in the pointer-cc window when you select .

-- `control.c*.x`: x coordinate of the control element (was extracted from screenshot)
+- `controls.c1.x`: x coordinate of the control element (was extracted from screenshot)

-- `control.c*.y`: y coordinate of the control element (was extracted from screenshot)
+- `controls.c1.y`: y coordinate of the control element (was extracted from screenshot)

-- `control.c*.type` (optional).
-Determines the type of mouse pointer action that is simulated by pointer-cc when the adjustment knob is turned.
+- `controls.c1.type` (optional).
+Determines the type of mouse pointer action that is simulated by pointer-cc when the adjustment knob is turned while on control `c1`.
 Valid values are

   - `drag` the mouse pointer is dragged up or down

   - `wheel` the mouse pointer's wheel is turned up or down

   - `click` the mouse pointer simulates a click.
 To trigger a click turn the adjustment knob quickly down and then up again

+  If you don't specify a `type` for a control element then `default.type` is used.

-- `control.c*.m` (optional) Speed multiplier for (only relevant for `wheel` and `drag`).
+- `control.c1.m` (optional) Speed multiplier for (only relevant for `wheel` and `drag`).
 Values smaller than `1.0` result in less dragging or wheeling while values greater than `1.0` result in more dragging and wheeling.
 Use this to tune the speed of the control relative to the rest.
 The overall speed that the controller `speed * m`.
+  If you don't specify a `m` then `1.0` is used.

+- `control.c1.speed` (optional) Speed for the control element.
+Unless you have a good reason don't set it.
+It's better to set `default.drag.speed` abd `defautlt.wheel.speed` to have consistent base speeds for all knobs and use `control.c1.m` to modify relative to the base speed

 - `dimensions.width` and `dimensions.height`.
 Defines the dimensions of the whole instruments.
 All `x` and `y` coordinates of control elements relative to it.
 This is the resolution of the screenshot image.